gladstargtschool6/og-github-floss-subs/README.md

 Go to Github Developer page [here](https://github.com/settings/applications/new)
 Choose your 'Application Name'
 Set 'Homepage URL' to 'https://nextjs-subscription-payments-starter.vercel.app/'
-- You will need to return to this and change the Homepage URL as soon as Vercel sets up the live app so OAuth login functionality works
 Set 'Authorization callback URL' to 'https://<your-project>.supabase.co/auth/v1/callback'
 - <your-project> can be found by going to: Supabase -> 'Settings' tab -> API
 - It is specifically only the letters between 'https://' and '.supabase.co' (for example: https://lnydivosxgnokkjgrmwv.supabase.co --- 'lnydivosxgnokkjgrmwv' would be all you need

 Select 'Register application'
 You will be redirected to application page